What Is Business Growth Strategy? Why Is It important?

 Are you wondering why you can’t seem to attract your ideal clients or business isn’t growing month after month, year after year?
 Well, the reason could be because you have neglected or thought that having a business growth strategy was unnecessary or perhaps too complicated to follow through or perhaps daily urgent problems and tasks take up all of your time, why this excuse is valid, it is equally essential to have a business growth strategy in place.
 Statistics have shown us how fundamental it is to have a business growth strategy for consistent growth.

 Having a business strategy with details of your goals and tactics how you’re going to accomplish them.
-No one wants to remain stagnant, a business growth strategy serves as an essential tool for long term business survival and boosts the credibility of your business.
-It is important to plan your business growth and not wait for it to magically happen, you need to have a short-term and long term detailed business growth strategy, it could be anywhere from a 6months to 5-year plan to help you measure your business success.
-The absent of a business growth strategy makes it hard to spot new opportunities, acquire new customers and puts you in a position where you are invisible in the market where you risk eventual business failure.
+No one wants to remain stagnant, a business growth strategy serves as an essential tool for long-term business survival and boosts the credibility of your business.
+It is important to plan your business growth and not wait for it to magically happen, you need to have a short-term and long-term detailed business growth strategy, it could be anywhere from a 6months to 5-year plan to help you measure your business success.
+The absence of a business growth strategy makes it hard to spot new opportunities, acquire new customers and puts you in a position where you are invisible in the market where you risk eventual business failure.

 Products – what you currently offer, and what you’d like to offer in the future as a result changing business landscape.

 Markets – where you currently sell, and where you’d like to sell in the future because you want to expand and keep growing.

 According to Robert Izquierdo, business growth requires a game plan.
 Here are some real-life businesses with successful growth strategies.

 Facebook is the biggest social media platform in the world today with 2.6 billion active users, but when it was launched in 2004, there were other social networks and MySpace was the biggest on the scene back then, this didn’t stop Facebook, they used a market penetration business growth strategy to beat their competitor.